luciotato/LiteScript/source-V2/Compiler.lite.md

 Create a 'Project' to hold the main module and dependent modules

+The main module is the root of the module dependency tree, and can reference another modules via import|require.

         var project = new Project(basePath,options)

-Now call `importModule` on the main module and store the result in me.main

-The main module is the root of the module dependency tree, and can reference another modules via import/require.
+        declare valid me.options.outDir

+        log.message "Base Path: #{basePath}"
+        log.message "Out Dir: #{options.outDir}"

-We 'import' the main module, which in turn will 'import' and 'compile' -if not cached-, all dependent modules.
+Import the main module.
+The main module will, in turn, 'import' and 'compile' -if not cached-, all dependent modules.

-        project.startCompilation(mainModuleName)
+        me.importModule(me, mainModuleName)

+        if me.errCount is 0
+            print "compilation OK"

-After project compilation, if no errors occurred, mainModuleName and all its dependencies, will be compiled in the output dir: './out/debug'
+After importing mainModuleName, if no errors occurred, mainModuleName and all its dependencies will be compiled in the output dir: './out/debug'

         return project